POETSII/tinsel/README.md

     large amount of memory, it is not necessary to provide the illusion of a single shared memory space: message-passing is intended to be the primary communication mechanism.
-Tinsel provides custom instructions for sending and receiving messages (up to 512 bits in size) between any two threads in the cluster.
+Tinsel provides custom instructions for sending and receiving messages
+    between any two threads in the cluster.

   * **Hardware termination detection**.
 This significantly simplifies application development in pure message-passing systems.